Martyn Douglas Moxon

 He played a significant part in the club’s County Championship title success in 2014, his first such crown as a player or a coach, before doing so again in 2015.

-His highest Test score was 99 against New Zealand at Auckland in 1988, but he was robbed of three runs early in his innings when the umpire adjudged a sweep that he hit as leg-byes.
+Barnsley-born Moxon scored 45 first-class hundreds – 41 of them for Yorkshire – but it should have been 46.
+His highest Test score was 99 against New Zealand at Auckland in 1988, but he was robbed of three runs early in his innings when the umpire adjudged a sweep he hit as leg-byes.

-Moxon debuted for Yorkshire, aged 19, in a John Player League match against Gloucestershire at Hull in July 1980 before his Championship bow against Essex at Headingley the following June, scoring a second-innings century.
+Moxon debuted for Yorkshire aged 19 in a John Player League match against Gloucestershire at Hull in July 1980 before his Championship bow against Essex at Headingley the following June, scoring a second-innings century.

 His 116 remains the second highest score by a Yorkshire debutant, with wicketkeeper Paul Gibb scoring 157 on debut in 1935.

+He topped 1,000 first-class runs in an English summer, in 1984, for the first time in his career.
 The right-hander would go on to do it another 10 times before retirement, including a run of nine successive years from 1987.

-Moxon took over from Phil Carrick as Yorkshire captain for 1990, his first of six seasons at the helm.
+Moxon hit 45 in the B&H Cup final success against Northants at Lord’s in July 1987.
+He took over from Phil Carrick as Yorkshire captain for 1990, his first of six seasons at the helm.